-Transition your site to DFP tags
+Transition your site to Google Publisher Tags

 Which method you choose is up to you, depending on the capabilities of your content management system (CMS) and the way you transition campaigns.
 While these best practices are meant to give you an overview of each method, you should work with your Google contacts, your internal site developers, and your CMS vendor, if necessary, to ensure that you understand all of the implications of the approach you choose and get the details right.